5 Reasons You Should Eat Plant-Based Protein

 Lentils, 16 grams per ½ cup

 These legumes deliver complex carbohydrates for sustained energy and balanced blood sugar levels.
-The soluble fiber they contain feeds good bacteria in the gut to help keep us healthy and may lower total and LDL cholesterol (often called "bad" cholesterol).
+The soluble fiber they contain feeds good bacteria in the gut to help keep us healthy and may lower total and LDL cholesterol7 (often called "bad" cholesterol).
 Lentils are rich in iron, too.

 Beans, 12 to 15 grams per cup

 Legumes including black beans, mung beans, pinto beans, and others are good sources of minerals and B vitamins (including folic acid—especially crucial during pregnancy).
-They also contain polyphenols, which are antioxidants associated with protection against cancer, heart disease, diabetes, and other diseases.
+They also contain polyphenols, which are antioxidants associated with protection against cancer, heart disease, diabetes, and other diseases8.

 Quinoa, 11 grams per cup